SergiJuanola/Toolbox/README.md

 Toolbox
 =======

 Toolbox is a pico-framework ready to use.
-It acts as both a framework (url matching, session / database handling...) or as a set of really useful and ready to use classes.
+It acts as both a framework (url matching, session / database handling...) or as a set of really useful and simple classes.

 With Toolbox, you can create a website really fast, putting all your configuration inside a file.

 ##Features